Achieving Yoga and Meditation.

 The Lead author of a recent report commented: "Our report does not mean that mindfulness meditation is not helpful for some things.
 But the scientific rigor just isn’t there yet to be making these big claims."
 He and his co-authors were also concerned that as of 2015, less than 25 percent of meditation trials included monitoring for potential negative effects of the intervention.

-Two further links serve to indicate that all is not well in the mindfulness camp: [ external websites ]
+Three further links serve to indicate that all is not well in the mindfulness camp: [ external websites ]

 1) Recommendations about Mindfulness in schools, in a report from a UK parliamentary group, are criticised in a professional psychologist's blog, 2016.